-This coming Wednesday, May 13th, HNY continues its Conversations on Your Couch series with a discussion about “Pandemic and Inequality.”
+On Wednesday, May 13th, HNY held its Conversations on Your Couch series with a discussion about “Pandemic and Inequality.”
 How do inequality and pandemics feed off of each other?
 Will the lessons we are learning about justice, fairness, and opportunity outlive the virus?
-Join us to talk through issues related to these and other questions by clicking here.

-To complement this online conversation, we have curated a brief selection of stories that examine the complex interconnections between the pandemic and inequality.
+To complement the conversation, we curated a brief selection of stories that examine the complex interconnections between the pandemic and inequality.
+For those interested in holding there own conversation this could serve as a starting point.
 Each selection is available to read / listen online, and each is free of charge.

 Some readings to get you started…